rainmanh/jumpscale_core8/docs/AYS/Commands/run.md

 ays run --help
 Usage: ays run [OPTIONS]

- Look for all action with a state 'schedule', 'changed' or 'error' and create a run.
-A run is an collection of actions that will be run on the repository.
+ Looks for all actions with a state 'schedule', 'changed' or 'error' and creates a run.
+A run is a collection of actions that will be run on the repository.

 Options: